-Each year, diarrheal diseases and pneumonia together kill almost 3.5 million children under five in developing countries.
-Children from the poorest 20 percent of households are more than 10 times as likely to die as children from the richest 20 percent of households.
+Each year, diarrheal diseases and pneumonia together kill 2 million children under five in developing countries.
+Children from the poorest 20 percent of households are ore than 10 times as likely to die as children from the richest 20 percent of households.
 Hands are the principal carriers of disease-causing germs: if widely practiced - and based on scientific research and intensively monitored trials at both household and school levels - it is estimated that and handwashing with soap could avert one million of those deaths.
 Washing hands with soap after using the toilet or cleaning a child and before handling food can reduce rates of diarrheal disease by nearly one-half and rates of respiratory infection by about one-quarter.
 Handwashing can also prevent skin infections, eye infections, intestinal worms, SARS, and avian flu.
 It can also benefit people living with HIV/AIDS.

 The more common practice of rinsing hands with water alone is significantly less effective than washing hands with soap.
 Fecal pathogens lodge in the natural oils of hands, and water alone will not dislodge them.
 Using soap adds to the time spent washing, removes the oils carrying most germs, and leaves hands smelling pleasant.
 The clean smell and feeling that soap creates is an incentive for its use.